-XLStat (digital access code) is offered separately through the SPC bookstore, but a separate purchase is not required if obtaining the bundled package with ISBN ending 1406.
+XLStat is also offered separately through the SPC bookstore, but a separate purchase is not required if purchasing one of the packages above.
 An exception is if students would like XLStat available on a second computer.
 Each access code is good for one year and for one computer only.
-ISBN 8220128194760
+ISBN 9780321759320